magronp/phase-hpss/README.md

 If you want to use a different dataset, then you have two options:
 - either you format your file names and directory structure to match the one from DSD100;
-- or you modify the file reading function `getdata_singing_sep` to suit your needs.
+- or you modify the file reading function `getdata_hpss` to suit your needs.

 ### Magnitude spectrograms